Code-Institute-Submissions/ci-milestone-project1/README.md

 ## Credits

 #### Content
-The contect in all the sections are written by me.
+The content in all the sections of the site are written by me.

 #### Media
 All photos including background photos were taken from [Pexels](https://www.pexels.com/).